jack2015/f4mdump/Readme.txt

 F4MDump
 Info:
 Simple F4M/HDS (Adobe HTTP Dynamic Streaming) dumper.
-Intended to be used by IPTVPlayer plugin: https://gitorious.org/iptv-pl-dla-openpli, http://iptvplayer.vline.pl.
+Intended to be used by IPTVPlayer plugin: http://iptvplayer.pl, http://iptvplayer.vline.pl.

-For downloading data with URL syntax F4MDump do not use any library it use wget, called as child process using vfor/execvp.
+This branch of F4MDump will use libcurl library to download fragments/segments.

 Usage:
-List available bitrates from manifest file: F4MDump "/path/to/wget with additional params if needed" "http://url.to/Manifest.f4m"
+List available bitrates from manifest file:
+F4MDump "/path/to/wget with additional params if needed" "http://url.to/Manifest.f4m"

+Downloading:
-Downloading: F4MDump "/path/to/wget with additional params if needed" "http://url.to/Manifest.f4m" "/path/to/out/file" [bitrate]
+F4MDump "/path/to/wget with additional params if needed" "http://url.to/Manifest.f4m" "/path/to/out/file" [bitrate]